 Researcher at the Institute of Robotics and Intelligent Systems of the ETH Zurich.
 His main tasks focus on micro and nanorobotics for biomedical applications and he specialises in electrodepositions, one of the methods used to manufacture micro and nanorobots.
-He is president of the European Union's COST E-Minds Action, one of whose objectives is to promote electrodeposition at micro and nanoscale.
-He participated in the e-Minds Workshop, held at the UAB and organised by the vice-president of the action, lecturer of the Department of Physics Eva Pellicer.
+He is the chair of the European Union's COST E-Minds Action, one of whose objectives is to promote electrodeposition at micro and nanoscale.
+He participated in the e-Minds Workshop, held at the UAB and organised by the vice-chair of the action, lecturer of the Department of Physics Eva Pellicer.

 What is the objective of the e-Minds Action?

 The action focuses on the electrodeposition and corrosion of micro and nano systems.
 One of the great problems with electrodeposition is that it is losing ground in Europe, especially with regards to industry.
 The industries are moving to Asia.
 What Europe needs is more investment in new electrolytic processes and more competitivity.
-Maybe we cannot compete in already standardised processes, but we can compete in the fully new ones.
+Maybe we cannot compete in conventional processes, but we can compete in the fully new ones.

 What is the role of the COST Action with regard to the industrials partners?
 What kind of a relationship is there between researcher and industry?

 Sometimes the industry is not informed about our latest research results and vice versa.
 With this action, first we aim to make both parties aware of what is being done.
 Some cases are successful.
 For example, I myself have worked with a company through the COST Action in which we developed electrodeposition materials to be used to make devices.
 This basically is the role of the action: to make the industry aware of our endeavours and us learn about the needs of different firms.